Welcome to today's edition of the Rush 24-7 podcast.

 I mean, you can get offended and mad at it, but after that, you just have to laugh at it.

-The news to most Americans here is not so much that Rove is leaving as that Carl Rove has a family.
+Chris Lehman is the guy who said, and he's from Congressional Quarterly, the news to most Americans here is not so much that Rove is leaving as that Carl Rove has a family.

 Now, I want to make a point about all this.

-Uh and they hate that they are the, you know, power is theirs by birthright.
+And they hate that they are the, you know, power is theirs by birthright.

 Rove, in their minds, is the one person that came along and took it away from them and kept it away from them for all these years, and they just despise him.

-They are the smartest people in the room to be outsmarted by Rubes like Rove from Texas.
+They are the smartest people in the room to be outsmarted by rubes like Rove from Texas and Bush just offends them all to hell.

-Nobody ever disproved any of the allegations made by the Swiftboat veterans for truth.
+Nobody ever disproved any of the allegations made by the Swiftboat Veterans for Truth.

 The problem that the Libs have with that is you don't dare tell the truth about them.

-That's that's the violation here.
+That's the violation here.

 You don't run commercials about the truth regarding Democrats, John Kerry, or whoever.